SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User-Defined_APIs/Tutorial/UD_APIs_Hello_world_tutorial.md

 1. In Visual Studio, select *Create a new project*.

-1. Search for *DataMiner User-Defined APIs Automation Script Solution (Skyline Communications)* in the template search box and click *Next*.
+1. Search for *DataMiner User-Defined APIs Solution (Skyline Communications)* in the template search box and click *Next*.

    ![DataMiner Automation Script Solution in Visual Studio](~/user-guide/images/UDAPIS_Tutorials_HelloWorld_DataMiner_DIS_Solution.jpg)